Monthly Conversion Optimisation Tools Update – July 2019

-AWA digital’s Marketing Coordinator, Nicole Major, explores the latest conversion optimisation tools and industry news.
+AWA digital’s Marketing Coordinator, Nicole Major, explores the latest conversion optimisation tools and industry news for July 2019.

 This month we take a look at how the leading CRO platform, Optimizely, sees the future of personalisation, before moving into the UserTesting Learning Navigator, Sketch updates and why we think the Clicktale-ContentSquare deal could be exciting for CRO teams.